skypeachblue/maxxfan-reversing/README.md

 ##### Fan Speed:

-For the fan speed there are only 10 possibilities (10% - 100%).
+For the fan speed there are only 10 possibilities (10% - 100%):
-I'm not sure how this value is encoded here, so I enumerated all possibilities:

     1 0 1 0 1 1 1  # 10%
     1 1 0 1 0 1 1  # 20%